unique379r/strspy/README.md

 ## InputConfig.txt

-INPUT_DIR	: A dir must have either fastq (Oxford nanopore reads) or bam (aligned reads such as from PacBio)
+INPUT_DIR	: A dir must have either fastq (Oxford nanopore genomic reads) or bam (aligned genomic reads such as from PacBio)

 INPUT_BAM	: Given inputs are bam or fastq (yes or no)

+READ_TYPE	: Sequencing Technology (ont or pb)

 STR_FASTA	: A dir contains Fasta files for each STR region of interest [assimung it has flanking regions (+/-) of 500bp]